cerebral-legacy/cerebral-website/content/migration/01_start_migration.en.md

 ```

 ### Views
-How you import view specific packages has changed due to that cerebral now is a monorepo.
+How you import view specific packages has changed.
 In 1.x you would import Container like this.

 ```js
 import controller from './controller.js'